 - Awareness about which of our services are right for your idea (based on our capabilities and services)

-- Help with legal administration, digital development, hosting, and prize fulfillment
+- Help with sweepstakes laws and regulations administration, digital development, hosting, and prize fulfillment

 - A timeline that will get your promotion launched as quickly as possible

 How do you access your consultation?

 Contact us to schedule a time for your free consultation.